My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 Step 2: Enter Your Brand Colors

 Enter your brand's exact hex codes for each color setting.
-If you documented your colors before switching (you should have), reference that documentation.
+If you documented your colors before switching, reference that documentation.
 If not, check your brand guidelines, your old site screenshots, or use the browser's color picker on any remaining branded elements.

 Step 3: Check Every Section